Degrees and Programs

 Graduate Program in Marine Sciences and Limnology

-Graduate students are afforded excellent opportunities for laboratory and field research through the Institute of Marine Science.
-Laboratory facilities are available at Fairbanks, the Seward Marine Center, the Juneau Center for Fisheries and Ocean Science, the Fishery Industrial Technology Center at Kodiak, and at the Kasitsna Bay Laboratory.
+Graduate students are affordd excellent opportunities for laboratory and field research through the Institute of Marine Science.
+Laboratory facilities are available at Fairbanks, the Seward Marine Center, the Juneau Center, School of Fisheries and Ocean Sciences, the Fishery Industrial Technology Center at Kodiak and at the Kasitsna Bay Laboratory.
 Opportunities for field work are available on the R/V Alpha Helix, which operates along the Alaskan Coast and in the Bering Sea, and on the R/V Little Dipper, which operates in Resurrection Bay.

-Students are admitted to the Graduate Program in Marine Sciences and Limnology on the basis of their ability and the capability of the program to meet their particular interests and needs.
-Requests for admission are considered continuously and each application is reviewed by the department faculty.
+Students considering graduate study in marine biology should have a strong background in biology, molecular biology or biochemistry.
+Students are admitted on the basis of their ability and the capability of the program to meet their particular interests and needs.
+Faculty review requests for admission throughout the year.
 Stipends for financial support are awarded competitively.
 Limited fellowship support is available.
 Most students are supported on research projects that relate directly to their degree research.

 Marine Biology -- M.S.
 Degree